This is basics about roasting coffee.

 When you got hold of these basics → you can move on to Roast Profiles

 Scope of the roasting process

-When you roast coffee you want to get the best taste developed – and avoid bad taste.
+When you roast coffee you want to get the best taste developed AND avoid bad tastes.

-The two main things to focus on when roasting coffee:
+To achieve this the main things to focus on when roasting:

 1) The heating up process: how the beans are heated up

 2) Determine when to stop the roast

 If the heat is too low you will not get enough development of the taste.
 The aroma is flat.
-This roasting flaw is called baked (taste like old bread).
+This roasting problem is called baked (taste like old bread).